satishdotpatel/satishdotpatel.github.io/_posts/2021-05-25-openstack-ansible-ovn-clustering.markdown

 * Leader     - If get enough vote then it become leader and all other nodes followers

 ### Create cluster

-Notes: At present openstack-ansible doesn't offer working playbook to build ovn cluster.
-I'm building this cluster manually but soon we will have working playbook to support automatic deployment of ovn cluster.

 I have 3 neutron_ovn_northd containers in 3 infra nodes.